udaiyan/due-diligence-quality-lab/README.md

 # Due Diligence Quality Lab

-> **The craft is knowing when a green tick is lying.**

-Quality infrastructure for a due-diligence platform where the output is a **risk report** — entities, claims, citations, risk scores, and a timeline — assembled by a non-deterministic system from open sources and structured compliance data.
+Darren's Quality infrastructure demo for a due-diligence platform where the output is a **risk report** - entities, claims, citations, risk scores, and a timeline - assembled by a non-deterministic system from open sources and structured compliance data.